ipcrypt-std/draft-denis-uricrypt/draft-denis-uricrypt.md

 # Security Considerations

 URICrypt provides confidentiality and integrity for URI paths while preserving prefix relationships.
+The encryption is fully reversible: encrypted URIs can be decrypted to recover the original plaintext URIs, but only with knowledge of the secret key.
 The security properties depend on:

 * Key Secrecy: The security of URICrypt depends entirely on the secrecy of the secret key.
 Keys MUST be generated using a